-Dissertation credits (beyond the 9 credits for Research I-III) do not count toward the minimum of 89 credits for degree requirements.
+^{}Dissertation credits (beyond the 9 credits for Research III-V) do not count toward the minimum requirement of 89 credits for degree requirements.
 A student that has defended their dissertation, but still needs to complete their internship would only register for their internship.